Protein or Collagen powder which one is right for you?

-Supplementing with collagen provides plenty of benefits to the body BUT collagen doesn’t behave in the same way in the body as a whey or good quality vegan pea protein.
+Supplementing with collagen (PCH Marine Collagen) provides plenty of benefits to the body BUT collagen doesn’t behave in the same way in the body as a whey or good quality vegan pea protein (see Pippa Loves for some of my favourite brands).

 The main difference between protein powders and collagen powders is that collagen is an incomplete protein.
 It means that it doesn’t have all of the essential amino acids but all protein powders are complete proteins.